 Webinar attendees were ask to complete a brief evaluation of the webinar.
 The results of those evaluations and a profile of attendees are included in this report.

-Year 3 CPAL work is now population-focused, with an examination of cancer risk factors in American Indian/Alaska Natives, Hispanics and persons with adverse childhood experiences.
+Year 3 CPAL work is now population-focused, with an examination of cancer risk factors in American Indian/Alaska Natives, Latinos, and persons with adverse childhood experiences.

 More information about the previous work of the CPAL workgroup is available on the CDC website.